gleam-lang/website/cheatsheets/gleam-for-go-users.md

 - For bitwise operators, which exist in Go but not in Gleam,
   see: <https://github.com/gleam-lang/bitwise>.
 - `==` is by default comparing value for primtive values, and reference for structs, arrays, and interface values in Go.
-  - In Gleam it is always by value.
+  - In Gleam equality is checked for structurally.
 - Go operators are short-circuiting as in Gleam.
-- In Go, all the arithmetic operators must have both arguments be of the same type, so `int` and `int32` values must be converted to one common type.

 ## Constants